 Peel and quarter the beetroot.
 You may as well make a whole lot as what you don’t use to top the bread, you eat on salads or in sandwiches over the next few days.
 So you will need roughly one and a half beetroot per large flat bread.

 I drizzled the beets with olive oil in a roasting pan and I generously seasoned with The Smoking Shed rosemary and coriander smoked salt blend.
-I then roasted in a 200 degree oven for about 40 mintutes.
+I then roasted in a 200 degree oven for about 40 minutes.
 I also made this the day before.

-When its cooled I used my hand blender and pureed the beetroot with a squeeze of lemon juice and a few glugs of olive oil.
+When its cooled I used my hand blender and puree the beetroot with a squeeze of lemon juice and a few glugs of olive oil.
 I used part parmesan infused olive oil from Willow Creek, and part just plain EVOO.
 In Neil’s recipe, he adds garlic cloves and thyme to the mix, which would be very nice.

 To prepare the Zucchini, slice into ribbons using a potato peeler and toss in a bowl with olive oil to coat.
 Fry the slices briefly on a hot griddle pan.
 One side only will be sufficient to take the raw edge off and give the pretty stripes desired.